 Additionally, these compulsory modules will also enable you to hone your legal and finance research and writing skills, which you will be able to demonstrate in your dissertation – an independent piece of research on your chosen topic.
 The programme gives students the flexibility of choosing a topic within the field of either financial law or finance, or an interdisciplinary topic.

 If you study with us, you will also benefit from our rigorous support programme which includes a pre-sessional programme, offered by the Law School in conjunction with the Business School.
-This is designed to support the development of your finance knowledge particularly for students who do not have a background in finance,, as well as a 10-week programme which runs alongside your taught academic programme, and is specifically designed to meet the needs of home and international students in the School of Law, particularly those who do not have a background in law.
+This is designed to support the development of your finance knowledge particularly for students who do not have a background in finance.
+Additionally we host a 10-week programme which runs alongside your taught academic programme, and is specifically designed to meet the needs of home and international students in the School of Law, particularly those who do not have a background in law.
 It allows you to refine and develop the academic and transferable skills needed to excel during your taught postgraduate programmes, as well as prepare for professional roles after graduation.

 The wide-ranging list of optional modules means that you can explore a diverse range of related subjects of interest to you.